alxlit/alxlit.github.io/_posts/2014-02-01-process-homework-scans-with-the-gimp.md

 ## Motivation

-[Virginia Tech][1] requires that engineering students purchase a tablet or tablet PC (one of those hybrids, e.g.  [Fujitsu's Lifebook][2]), around $2000 from the bookstore with a four year warranty.
+[Virginia Tech][1] requires its engineering students to purchase a tablet (either a slate or one of those hybrids, e.g. [Fujitsu's Lifebook][2]), around $2000 from the bookstore with a four year warranty.
 The idea I suppose is to save trees, enable note-taking directly on lecture slides, interactive classrooms via [DyKnow][3], yadda yadda.

 The cheaper option, more sensible option is to buy a mid-range laptop, a printer/scanner combo, a stack of 50&cent; one-subject notebooks, and a good pen.